Newborn screening for SMA:

 Fast facts:

-- In babies with SMA Type 1, up to 95% of nerves that control muscles are lost within 6 months of life5,10
+• In babies with SMA Type 1, up to 95% of nerves that control muscles are lost within 6 months of life9

 What is the current situation with newborn screening for SMA?

-There is growing recognition of the need for newborn screening in SMA, and many national governments around the world are discussing the possibility of adopting this process.9 However, newborn screening programs for SMA vary widely from country to country:11
+There is growing recognition of the need for newborn screening in SMA, and many national governments around the world are discussing the possibility of adopting this process.10,11 Several newborn screening programs have been implemented worldwide, however, these programs for SMA vary widely from country to country:11

-- A number of pilot programs for newborn screening are currently underway in Europe12–14
+• A number of pilot programs for newborn screening are currently underway in Europe, and several European countries actively screen all newborns for SMA as part of their national screening program4,12,13–14

-- In the USA, 48 out of 50 states now screen for SMA, which means 98% of newborns are screened for the disease16
+• In the USA, 48 out of 50 states now screen for SMA, which means 99% of newborns are screened for the disease15

 There is also a drive from organizations such as the European Alliance for Newborn Screening in SMA, who demand that newborn screening programs in all European countries should test for SMA by 2025.4